 Prostate disease and ED

-However, prostate surgery to remove the cancer and radiation therapy to treat prostate cancer can cause ED.
+Prostate surgery to remove tumors and radiation therapy to treat prostate cancer can cause ED.

-The good news is that there are many treatments for ED, and most men will find a solution that works for them.
-Treatments include:
+There are many treatments for ED, and most people will find a solution that works for them.

 - vardenafil (Levitra)